MSEdgeLord/EdgeLord/README.md

 2. **Click Things**: GitHub Actions should be enabled.
 If not, click on the "Actions" tab until it's on.

-3. **Open an Issue**: To fuel the EdgeLord engine, go ahead and open an issue titled "To the Edge."
+3. **Open an Issue**: To fuel the EdgeLord engine, go ahead and open an magical issue titled [To the Edge](https://github.com/MSEdgeLord/EdgeLord/issues/new?assignees=&labels=enhancement&projects=&template=To_The_Edge.md&title=To+The+Edge).
 It takes about 5 minutes for the alchemy to occur and turn basic code into headless browsing gold.
 Once complete, a mysterious URL will appear in the issue comments.
 Click it, but remember, with great power comes great responsibility.

 🔄 *Re-run the Magic*: Need to restart your browsing session?
 Just reopen the "To the Edge" issue, and the EdgeLord shall rise again, ready to serve your browsing needs or fuel your procrastination.